The new frock is by designer Vanessa Seward.

 Kate accessorized with her Gianvito Rossi Black Suede Pumps ($670).

-She wore a belt by Alexander McQueen Kate wears with some frequency.
-We first saw the Duchess wear it at Alder Hey Children’s Hospital, during engagements on Valentine’s Day 2012.
+She wore a belt by Alexander McQueen that we see with some frequency.
+The Duchess was first noted wearing it at Alder Hey Children’s Hospital, during engagements on Valentine’s Day 2012.
 We also saw it when Kate joined HM and Prince Philip for the launch of the UK portion of the Jubilee Tour in March 2012, and in November 2014 for the Place2Be Awards.

 The belt is generally called the ‘Glossed Leather Belt,‘ shown below right.
 But I’m wondering if perhaps Kate bought the same belt in a different material, like suede, because going back to the first times we saw the Duchess sporting it I can’t locate a photo where the piece looked any glossier than it did today.